exercism/pharo-smalltalk/README.md

 * Run all the tests for the Pharo exercises
 * Run an Exercism-specific linter to verify the track

-All the tests for Pharo exercises can be run from the top level of the repo with
+All the tests for Pharo exercises can be run from the top level of the repo with:

 ```
-# add this command
+"TBA - this still needs to be determined, probably something like:"
+Exercism suite run.
 ```

-For the Exercism-specific linting, please see [the documentation](https://github.com/exercism/docs/blob/master/language-tracks/configuration/linting.md).
+For the Exercism specific linting, please see [the documentation](https://github.com/exercism/docs/blob/master/language-tracks/configuration/linting.md).

 ## Contributing a New Exercise